Layers (Priestory spomínania)

 Layers (Priestory traumy)

 Layers (Priestory traumy) is a follow up project to Layers (Priestory spomínania).
-It serves as a 5-day durational performance that consists of the artist’s institutionally critical practice.
-During the performance, the artist critically evaluates the publication Layers (Priestory spomínania) and pulls out the fragments from the publication, tears, cuts, and creates an installation in space by layering the material from the pages of the book.
-The entire exhibition takes place over a period of two weeks at the Jewish cemetery in Telč, where the artist lives in the cemetery in the former ceremonial hall, without electricity and running water.
+It serves as a 5-day durational performance that stems from my institutionally critical practice.
+During the performance, I critically evaluate the publication Layers (Priestory spomínania) and pull out the fragments from the publication, tear, cut, and create an installation in space by layering the material from the pages of the book.
+The entire exhibition takes place over a period of two weeks at the Jewish cemetery in Telc, where I live in the cemetery space without electricity and running water.
+The performance follows the line of the five days (this rule was however broken and the piece extended

-The performance follows the line of the five days (this rule was however broken by the author herself and extended into more days).
-The artist subjects the work to a critique, through a technique of destruction and subsequent reconstruction of her trauma.
+into more days).
+I subject the work to a critique, through a technique of destruction and subsequent reconstruction of my trauma.
 In addition to the institutional critique, the installation also highlights the mechanisms of totality.
 These paradoxically affect the artists that attempt to critically name the totalitarian themes.
 The installation is accompanied by a photograph from the performance Layers (5 minutes).

 The constantly-changing installation in progress/various moments